 - Enbridge (TSX:ENB)

-If you are looking to closely track the TSX Index, these two ETFs are your best options.
+If you want to track the TSX Index closely, these two ETFs are your best options.
 However, if you're looking for an ETF laser-focused on the banks, check out our post on Canadian banking ETFs.

 iShares S&P/TSX 60 Index ETF (TSX:XIU)

-The iShares S&P/TSX 60 Index ETF tracks the 60 biggest stocks on the TSX Index.
-These are defined as the biggest in terms of market cap and are considered the most liquid stocks on the index.
+The iShares S&P/TSX 60 Index ETF (TSX:XIU) tracks the 60 biggest stocks on the TSX Index.

-This ETF is one of the largest in the country with net assets of $9.2 billion and pays out a quarterly distribution that currently yields 2.88%.
-XIU has a moderate risk profile and ultra-low MER fees of 0.18%.
+This ETF is one of the largest in the country, with net assets of $10.7B and pays out a quarterly distribution that currently yields in the low 3% range.
+XIU has a moderate risk profile and a low management expense ratio of 0.18%.

-The top 10 stocks account for approximately 47% of the portfolio and the industry weightings closely match that of the index weightings as Financials and Energy dominate the portfolio.
+The top 10 stocks account for approximately 44% of the portfolio.
+The industry weightings closely match the index weightings, as financials and energy dominate the portfolio.

-In fact, if you look closely, the Top 10 holdings are identical to that of the two previous ETFs which tracked the S&P/TSX Capped Composite Index.
-The difference being, that the top 10 account for a bigger percentage of assets as there is a smaller number of stocks.
+In terms of top holdings, if you look closely, they are identical to the two previous ETFs that tracked the S&P/TSX Capped Composite Index.
+The difference is that the top 10 accounts for a more significant percentage of assets as there are fewer stocks.

-Simply put, XIU is the best blue-chip ETF on the market.
+Simply put, XIU is the best blue-chip ETF on the Canadian market.

 S&P/TSX Canadian Dividend Aristocrats Index Fund (TSX:CDZ)

 There is only one ETF that currently tracks Canada's Dividend Aristocrats.
-In comparison, there are almost a dozen funds south of the border that track U.S. dividend growth companies.
+In comparison, almost a dozen funds south of the border track US dividend growth companies.

-Aristocrats are stocks that have a history of raising their dividends for at least five consecutive years.
+Aristocrats are stocks that have raised dividends for at least five consecutive years.

-The Aristocrat index fund is a well-balanced ETF with most sectors accounting for no more than 20% of holdings.
-The lone exception is Financial Services which is the top sector holding at 20.40%.
+The Aristocrat index fund is a well-balanced ETF, with most sectors accounting for no more than 20% of holdings.
+The lone exception is the financial sector which is the top sector, weighing 29%.

-The Top 10 holdings are quite interesting and outside of the norm.
-They account for only 25% of holdings and no stock accounts for more than 2.8%.
+The top 10 holdings are exciting and outside of the norm.
+They account for only 22%~ of holdings, and no stock accounts for more than 2.8%.
 At the time of writing, 2 of the top 5 holdings are Aecon Group and Fiera Capital Corp.

 iShares S&P/TSX Capped Info Tech ETF (TSX:XIT)

-Although this is up significantly from years past, it pales in comparison to the exposure south of the border.
-Information Technology is the top weighted sector accounting for 22% of the S&P 500.
+Although this is up significantly from years past, it pales compared to the exposure south of the border.
+Information technology is the top-weighted sector accounting for 26.76% of the S&P 500.

 Past performance is not indicative of future results.
-However, if you are bullish on the markets, expect XIT to consistently outperform.
+However, if you are bullish on the markets, expect XIT to outperform consistently.

-Interestingly, the top four holdings account for 85.9% of the portfolio.
-These include Constellation Software (TSX:CSU), CGI Group (TSX:GIB.A), Shopify (TSX:SHOP) and Open Text (TSX:OTEX).
-Combined, the top 10 account for 98.83% of assets.
+Interestingly, the top four holdings account for 80.45% of the portfolio.
+These include

 This lack of diversification is a reflection of a young industry.
-As mentioned, tech hasn't had a big presence on the TSX and it has only recently begun to expand.
-This is a highly concentrated ETF appropriate for those with a higher risk appetite, and for investors looking to capture the best of the best, TSX-listed technology companies.
+As mentioned, tech hasn't had a significant presence on the TSX and has only recently begun to expand.

-One of the biggest mistakes made by Canadian investors is lack of exposure to markets outside of the country.
-The TSX Index is heavily weighted towards financials and is highly dependent on resources.
+One of the biggest mistakes made by Canadian investors is a lack of exposure to markets outside the country.
+The TSX Index is heavily weighted toward financials and is highly dependent on resources.

 Considering this, investors should add exposure to equities south of the border.

-The iShares Core S&P U.S. Total Market Index ETF is the best and most diversified way to accomplish this.
-It trades in Canadian dollars, and aims to track the performance of the S&P.
+The iShares Core S&P US Total Market Index ETF (TSX:XUU) is the best and most diversified way to accomplish this.
+It trades in Canadian dollars and aims to track the performance of the S&P.

-It is a relatively young ETF having only been introduced in 2015.
-Over the past one and three-year periods it has outperformed the S&P 500 by a couple of percentage points.
+It is a relatively young ETF, having only been introduced in 2015.

 Outside of significantly increasing diversification, it has ultra-low MER fees of 0.07%.
-It is worth noting however, that his is slightly misleading (more on that later).
+It is worth noting, however, that this is slightly misleading (more on that later).

-The Top 10 securities account for only 18% of assets, and there are 3,436 stocks in the portfolio, a testament to its diversification.
-Not surprisingly tech dominates the top 10 with Microsoft, Apple and Amazon leading the way.
-Berkshire Hathaway and Johnson & Johnson also crack the top 10.
+The Top 10 securities account for around 25% of assets, and there are 3,350 stocks in the portfolio, a testament to its diversification.
+Not surprisingly, tech dominates the top 10, with Microsoft, Apple, Nvidia and Amazon leading the way.
+Berkshire Hathaway and Alphabet (Google) also crack the top 10.